PUNCH-Cyber/stoq/docs/index.rst

     - Extremely lightweight and designed with simplicity in mind.
     - Over 40 `publicly available plugins <https://github.com/PUNCH-Cyber/stoq-plugins-public>`_.
-    - It makes no assumptions about your workflow.
-Analysts decide everything, from where data comes from, how it is scanned/decoded/processed, to where it is saved.
+    - `stoQ` no assumptions about your workflow.
+Analysts decide everything, from where data originates, how it is scanned/decoded/processed, to where it is saved.
-    - Scalable in not only native/bare metal environments, but also using solutions such as Kubernetes, AWS Lambda, Google Cloud Functions, Azure Functions, and just about anything else.
+    - Scalable in not only native/bare metal environments, but also using solutions such as Kubernetes, AWS Lambda, Google Cloud Functions, Azure Functions, and many more.
     - Written to be easily and quickly extended.
 All you need is a plugin.
     - Can be used in an enterprise environment or by individuals without the need for client/server infrastructure
     - Overwhelming majority of code is covered by unit tests.
-    - All core functions and plugins leverage typing and are type checked at commit.
+    - All core functions and plugins leverage typing and are type-checked at commit.
     - Actively developed since 2011, open source since 2015.
     - Extensive up-to-date documentation.